zzachey/applying-gradient-descent-data-science-intro-000/README.md

 So just looking at input and output, we begin by setting $b$ and $m$ to 0, 0.
-Then from our step_gradient function, we recieve new values of $b$ and $m$ of .0085 and .6245.
+Then from our step_gradient function, we receive new values of $b$ and $m$ of .0085 and .6245.
 Now what we need to do, is take another step in the correct direction by calling our step gradient function with our updated values of $b$ and $m$.

 ```python